-Figure 7 - An illustration of the creation of an integration flow connecting the IFE with the Security Portal to enable user authentication.
+Figure 7 - An illustration of the creation of an integration flow

+Furthermore, the IFE supports standard authentication and authorization protocols such as OpenID Connect (OIDC) and OAuth2.0 to secure access to its GUI using a pluggable identity provider.
+This enables connecting the IFE with the Security Portal in order to enable user authentication.
 Finally, to ensure high availability, throughput, and low latency, an instance of the IFE should be scalable and capable of operating in a clustered fashion.